Design Overview

 SA = Grooves Opposite

-For connection dimensions, two cases need to be considered.
-For fastening method SA, since the two rings are offset from each other, there is no collision with the adjacent construction, so there are no specific connection dimension requirements.
+Two cases must be considered for the connection dimensions.
+For fastening method SA, because the two rings are offset from each other, no collision with the adjacent construction occurs, so there are no specific connection dimension requirements.

 SS = Grooves Identical

 For fastening method SS, there is no offset between the inner and outer rings, so the specified table values apply.
-The diameter value da is the maximum, and the diameter value Di is the minimum.
+The diameter value da is the maximum value, and the diameter value Di is the minimum value.

-These two standard designs contain completely identical individual rings.
-Depending on the required fastening method, only one inner ring installed in a mirrored manner is installed.
+Both standard designs contain exactly the same individual rings.
+Depending on the required fastening method, only one inner ring is installed in a mirrored arrangement.

-The individual rings are always unsupported on the cylindrical counterbore side, meaning no collision occurs in fastening method "SA".
+The individual rings are always unsupported on the cylindrical counterbore side, which means that no collision occurs in fastening method "SA".

-On the other hand, if ring arrangement "SS" is selected, a lower overall height results because the two recessed cylindrical counterbores are on the same side.
+On the other hand, if the ring arrangement "SS" is selected, a lower overall height results because the two recessed cylindrical counterbores are located on the same side.

-The offset "V" as shown in detail "X" can be manufactured with tolerances of a few micrometers according to customer requirements.
-This means that complex shim rings and high assembly costs are no longer required.
+The offset "V" shown in detail "X" can be manufactured to a tolerance of a few micrometers according to customer requirements.
+This eliminates the need for complex shim rings and costly assembly.

 Recommended Connection Dimensions